 Given that the right action is taken there should be little doubt that the future can be bright.
-Despite the current divide between the establishment camp and the people camp there is, even today, much more that unites than divides the majority on both sides.
-Those trying to protect the status quo will, as always, will work hard to claim otherwise, by demonising every argument made by the opposition.
+Despite the current establishment-versus-the-people divide there is, even today, much more that unites than divides the majority on both sides.
+Those trying to protect the status quo will, as always, work hard to claim otherwise, by demonising every argument made by the opposition.
 Still, at the end of the day the vast majority, on both sides of the divide, wants pretty much the same things.
 Including an intact democracy, extensive international co-operation, prudent monetary policies, gender equality as well as an honest and respectful public debate.
 What most arguments are about is how to achieve the objectives, not the objectives themselves.
 Meaning that, if we start focusing more on our mutual goals, we really can regain mutual respect – and reunite.

 This also means that we, in fact, are well positioned to relive, figuratively, the 1914 Christmas truce moment.
 The moment when German and allied soldiers shook hands on the battle field despite the quarrels initiated by unelected political paternalists.
 However, in 1914 war resumed already the following day.
 Why?
 Because all the paternalists responsible for the war were still in charge.
 Which is why we now need to make sure that politics is no longer hijacked by top-down-thinkers.
 Those who do not see the irony when exploiting the-better together argument while simultaneously treating concerned voters with, yes, paternalist condescension.

 Temporarily the road has to be bumpy because strongly institutionalised opinions are never abandoned willingly.
-However, due to building voter pressure there is every reason to think that, despite all the smoke and dust, real democracy is now reasserting itself.
+However, due to building voter pressure there is every reason to think that, despite all the smoke and dust, real democracy is reasserting itself in real time.
 This means that also political stability is about to be restored.
 Political parties rising to the task by navigating these waters correctly can in a fundamental way speed up this process.